Input Files

 • Rule of thumb: Generally set this to Accurate.

-• Green Circle EDIFF: this sets the SCF convergence tolerance.
+• Green Circle EDIFF: this sets the SCF convergence tolerance (in eV).
 The lower the value, the more precise your energies and forces will be.

 • Rule of thumb: Try 1e-5 to start.